Where to Shop Black‑Owned in New Orleans: A Guide by Neighborhood

 March 28, 2025

-In New Orleans, your ward isn’t just where you live—it’s part of who you are.
+In New Orleans, your ward isn’t just where you live.
+It’s part of who you are.
 Whether it’s repped in a second line chant, tattooed across your arm, or shouted out in a bounce track, the city’s 17 wards carry serious weight.
-Originally created as voting districts in the 1800s, the wards have evolved into markers […]
+First established in 1852, when New Orleans consolidated three separate municipalities into one, […]

 Go to Page